 Why is Dallas a great place to be a part of the commercial real estate industry?

-First and foremost, it’s the economic growth, the population growth, and the business-friendly environment that make Dallas such a compelling place to conduct business.
-It’s an especially great place to do business if you’re in the commercial real estate industry.
-And Dallas is well suited both geographically and from an economic standpoint to continue that growth well into the future.
+First and foremost, it’s the economic growth, the population growth, and the business-friendly environment that make Dallas such a compelling place to conduct business, especially if you’re in the commercial real estate industry.
+Dallas is also well-suited geographically and economically to continue that growth well into the future.

 How would you convince someone unsure about joining TREC to become a member?
 What would you say to them about TREC?

-There’s no better organization to connect with others in your industry.
-It’s also the ideal platform to gain insights into how cities operate and to explore how the real estate sector can collaborate with political and municipal leaders.
-Together, we can educate and inform them on what’s needed to sustain the remarkable growth in scale and livability the city has been experiencing in recent years.
+I would tell them there is no better organization to connect with others in their industry.
+It’s also an ideal organization to be a part of if you want to gain insights into how cities operate and to explore how the real estate sector can collaborate with political and municipal leaders.
+We can help educate and inform local leaders about what’s needed to sustain the remarkable growth the city has been experiencing in recent years.

-How has being a part of TREC changed how you view the commercial real estate industry?
+How has being a part of TREC changed how you view Dallas?

 I grew up in Dallas and have spent most of my life here.
 Participating in my ALC class gave me the unique opportunity to explore parts of Dallas and its history that many people rarely experience.
 This exposure has profoundly shaped my perspective on the city.
 It has influenced the way I approach projects across Dallas, strengthened my connections with people from a diverse range of neighborhoods, and inspired me to take a more active role in my community.